bigshanedogg/docker-volume-manager/README.md

 ```

 # caution
-- Do not use to backup & restore volume for elasticsearch.
+- Do not use to backup or restore volume for elasticsearch.
 It might cause 'all shards failed.'

 # references:
 - https://stackoverflow.com/questions/26331651/how-can-i-backup-a-docker-container-with-its-data-volumes